MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 	Field "varName":
 	[1] "x"

-By default the *pemaCompute* method will reinitialize the *pemaObj*.
+By default the *pemaCompute* method reinitializes the *pemaObj*.
 By setting the *initPema* flag to *FALSE*, we can add more data to our analysis:

 	pemaCompute(pemaObj = meanPemaObj,
 		data = data.frame(x = rnorm(1000)), varName = "x",